profico/claude-reviewer/README.md

 2. Workflow checks PR for the `claude` label based on the `trigger` input
 3. If the PR description lacks context, it pulls linked issues and updates the PR body with the missing details
 4. If no issue is linked, it searches open issues (title/body and touched files) for a clear match and links it
-5. Downloads framework-specific rules fromworkflow_ this repository
+5. Downloads framework-specific rules from this repository
 6. Reads project-specific `.cursor/rules/*.mdc` files
-7. Claude reviews the PR with combined context
+7. **Fetches existing Claude comments** to prevent duplicates
+8. Claude performs **chain of thought analysis**, systematically reviewing all changed files
+9. **Cross-references findings** against existing comments to avoid duplicates
-8. Posts inline comments for specific issues
+10. Posts inline comments for specific issues with **precise line ranges**
-9. Posts summary comment with overall feedback
+11. Posts summary comment with overall feedback

 ## What Claude Reviews